- Public tour

 Walking Distance: 1.5 miles / 2.4 km

-Tour Capacity: 4 people minimum / 14 people maximum
+Tour Capacity: 14 people maximum

 Tour Reviews (text at bottom of page):